Zum Inhalt springen

 1st living room

 A mixture of direct and indirect lighting is often useful in the living room.
 Here you can use wall lights and at the same time create a warm, inviting atmosphere.
-Use dimmable lights to adjust the brightness according to your mood.
+Use dimmable lights to adjust the brightness to suit your mood.

 2. dining room